ttnnijmegen/domoticahass/README.md

     reset

-## Step 2a - Configure the network settings by USB (MacOS)
+## Step 2 - Configure the network settings by USB

-Flash usb and make a CONFIG partition
+Flash usb and make a CONFIG partition (see step 2a for MacOS or 2b for Windows)

-On terminal on MacOS this can be done by typing in the following code: diskutil eraseDisk FAT32 CONFIG <yourdisk>

-You can also use the diskutility.

-Make a folder on this disk called network and within this folder a file called my-network Your data structure should look like:
+Make a folder on this disk called 'network' and within this folder a file called 'my-network' (without extension).

 ```
 network/my-network